Azure-Samples/active-directory-xamarin-native-v2/2-With-broker/README.md

   }
 ```

-### [EXPLANATIONS] Step 4: Set up integration with the Authenticator App (iOS/Android broker)
+### Step 4: Set up integration with the broker (Microsoft Authenticator app)

-To build the code in this chapter and therefore enable your Xamarin.iOS or Xamarin.Android app to talk with the [Microsoft Authenticator](https://itunes.apple.com/us/app/microsoft-authenticator/id983156458) app (Android can also use the [Intune Company Portal](https://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal&hl=en_US) as a broker), you will need follow the steps 1 - 6 below:
+Steps 4a and 4b are explanation only, steps 4c-4e are iOS only.
+Both will require step 4f, so you can skip straight there if you're working on configuring Android.

+There are different broker apps, based on platform:
+* iOS and Android can use the [Microsoft Authenticator](https://itunes.apple.com/us/app/microsoft-authenticator/id983156458) app
+* Android can use ([Intune Company Portal](https://play.google.com/store/apps/details?id=com.microsoft.windowsintune.companyportal&hl=en_US) as a broker)

-#### Step 1: Enable broker support
+#### Step 4a: Enable broker support
 Broker support is enabled on a per-PublicClientApplication basis.
 It is disabled by default.
 You must use the `WithBroker()` parameter (set to true by default) when creating the PublicClientApplication through the PublicClientApplicationBuilder.

 ```CSharp